Connecting homes with matter

 Retailers also benefit from reduced complexity in-store and lesser compatibility issues, thus creating a simplified purchase experience for consumers.

-matter is going to fix your smart home!
+Matter is going to fix your smart home!

 The global spending on IoT and related devices, including smart home devices, is expected to reach $1.1 trillion by 2023.
 More and more people want to equip their homes with the latest smart technology and safety measures.
 And in a world where Matter is being welcomed by almost all big-name companies, we are certain to see Apple HomeKit, Google Home, Amazon Alexa, and others playing nice with each other.
 Instead of the closed smart home ecosystems of before; with Matter, smart home gadgets will operate together, seamlessly, and securely.